Ranvir Shorey: Early and personal life

+He was born to Bollywood producer Krishan Dev Shorey on 18 August 1972 in Jalandhar, Punjab.
+He has a brother named Lokesh Shorey.
+Ranvir Shorey did his early schooling from Dayanand Model Sr. Secondary School, Jalandhar.
+Shorey is a close friend of actor and director Rajat Kapoor and actor Vinay Pathak.

+Ranvir Shorey dated Pooja Bhatt.
+He married his longtime girlfriend actress Konkona Sen Sharma on 3 September 2010.
+The couple got engaged in 2008 in an intimate ceremony at their Goregaon residence.
+The couple had son Haroon Shorey on 15 March 2011 at a South Mumbai hospital.
+The couple later separated after five years of marriage.
+They still continue to remain friends and share the custody of their son.

 Career

 He started his career along with his friend and co-actor Vinay Pathak.
 He was the host of the successful talk show Ranvir Vinay Aur Kaun? and The Great Indian Comedy Show which aired on STAR One.

 He made his debut opposite Manisha Koirala in the film Ek Chhotisi Love Story (2002).
 His next film Jism (2003) was a hit but he had a minor role.
 It was not until 2006 that he got noticed in the comedy Khosla Ka Ghosla.
 The film was released to much acclaim and his comic role was praised.
 He played Nanoo in the comedy Pyaar Ke Side Effects alongside Rahul Bose as his funny friend.
 He appeared in the multi-starrer Honeymoon Travels Pvt.
 Ltd. (2007) which was moderately successful.
 He appeared in a Yash Raj Films, titled Aaja Nachle which was released in November 2007.
 Mithya, which was released in February 2008, has Ranvir Shorey as the lead actor and has been critically acclaimed.
 In 2008, Ranvir was seen in movies like Ugly Aur Pagli and box office hit Singh Is Kinng.

-He hosted Jhalak Dikhhla Jaa (season 7) in the year 2014.
-Which aired on Colors (TV channel).
+He hosted Jhalak Dikhhla Jaa season 7 in 2014, which aired on Colors (TV channel).

 In 2018, he starred in the short film Shame alongside Swara Bhaskar.
 He also appeared in the 2019 film Sonchiriya alongside Sushant Singh Rajput, Ashutosh Rana and Manoj Bajpayee.

 Ranvir Shorey starrer Kadakh is a brilliant dark comedy which leaves the audiences glued to the screens.